RobertoPrevato/K8sStudies/docs/kind/mounting-volumes.md

         hostPort: 443
         protocol: TCP
     extraMounts:
-      - hostPath: /home/ropt/stores
+      - hostPath: /home/stores
         containerPath: /home/stores
 ```

-This configuration mounts the host folder `/home/ropt/stores` to the `control-plane`'s
+This configuration mounts the host folder `/home/stores` to the `control-plane`'s
 node container at the path `/home/stores`.
 I made this planning to later mount specific
 subfolders into containers for specific `pods`.

-In my case, my Linux user is named `ropt` and I am using the path `/home/ropt/stores`
-for the source folder, but you should replace it with the path to the folder you created
-on your host machine.

 ## Recreating the cluster